Change of child support assessment

 When you seek to reduce child support payments, change the assessment amount, or undergo child support reassessment, you're formally asking Services Australia or the courts to review the current arrangement.
 This might occur if income has changed, custody arrangements have altered, or other relevant factors have shifted.
 The legal reasoning behind allowing reassessment is straightforward: child support should reflect the current financial capacity of both parents to contribute to their child's care and upbringing.

 A change of assessment child support application doesn't automatically guarantee a reduction or increase.
 Instead, Services Australia will review your circumstances against the Child Support Assessment Formula, which takes into account both parents' incomes, the percentage of care each parent provides, and various adjustments.
-To vary child support successfully, you'll need to demonstrate that there has been a genuine change in circumstances and provide supporting evidence.
+Where people seek to vary child support, the relevant authority generally considers whether there has been a genuine change in circumstances, and supporting evidence may be among the matters considered.

 You have the right to request a reassessment at any time if your situation has changed.
-It's important to understand that simply asking for a change doesn't mean the assessment will be altered.
+People often note that simply asking for a change does not mean the assessment will be altered.
 The decision depends entirely on whether your new circumstances meet the legal thresholds for adjustment.

 Key points